carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 > ## Reference-Style Links
 >
-> Up to now, we have used `inline style links` which have the URL inline with the description text, for example:
+> Up to now, we have used _inline-style_ links which have the URL inline with the description text, for example:
 >
 > ~~~
 > [Carpentries Webpage](https://carpentries.org/)
 > ~~~
 > {: .language-markdown }
 >
-> If you use a link more than once, consider using so called `reference-style links` instead.
+> If you use a link more than once, consider using so called _reference-style_ links instead.
 > Reference-style links reference the URL via a label.
 > The label goes into square brackets `[ ]` right after the description text of the link and
 > then later, usually at the bottom of the page, you can connect that label to the url it references to complete the link.